 - supports cell regeneration and tissue repair [12].

-5. Propolis – The Protective Resin of the Beehive
+5. Propolis – The Hive’s Protective Resin

 Modern research confirms that propolis: